She's Having a Baby

 She's Having a Baby is a 1988 American romantic comedy film directed and written by John Hughes and starring Kevin Bacon and Elizabeth McGovern.
 It tells the story of a young newlywed couple who try to cope with married life and their parents' expectations.
-The film was met with mixed reviews.
+The film was released by Paramount Pictures on February 5, 1988, and was met with mixed reviews while underperforming at the box office by grossing $16 million in the United States against a $20 million budget.